wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

 You can renew the token value at any moment.

-**Administrators** / **Global Administrators** can see and manage all tokens in the company account.
-Besides private tokens, they can create shared ones, that can be seen/used by other administrators.
+**Administrators** / **Global Administrators** can view and manage all tokens in the company account.
+Besides private tokens, they can create shared ones, that can be viewed/used by other administrators.

 !!! info "Token privacy"
     No other users (even administrators) can use your private tokens (which means, view or copy token value).
 Besides, non-administrators will not even see your tokens.